Frequently Asked Questions

 What is the targeted completion date?

-We are committed to delivering this project as quickly as possible while confirming the highest standards of quality.
-The current timeline is to hand over keys to the tenant (CSEC) summer 2027, and will be open to the public for the 2027/2028 NHL hockey season.
+We aim to deliver this project as quickly as possible while maintaining the highest standards of quality.
+The current timeline is to hand over keys to the tenant (CSEC) in fall 2027, with Scotia Place opening to the public for the 2027/2028 NHL hockey season.

 What is the construction schedule?